Crafter.ai - AI Agents Platform

 CUIs have evolved into Conversational Operating Interfaces, natively integrated into enterprise systems.

-Integration with tools like Microsoft Copilot and ChatGPT has transformed:
+Integration with tools like Microsoft Copilot and ChatGPT has transformed CRM, ERP, e-commerce platforms, and HR systems into conversational environments.

 The Advantages of CUIs

-Centralize conversational data by creating a unified layer that integrates CRM, ticketing, e-commerce, and interaction history, providing AI with a complete view of the customer across all touchpoints.
+1. Centralize conversational data — create a unified layer that integrates CRM, ticketing, e-commerce, and interaction history.

-Enable seamless transition between AI and human operators, with automatic escalation and contextual handover mechanisms (including automatic conversation summarization to avoid repetition).
+3. Enable seamless transition — between AI and human operators, with automatic escalation and contextual handover mechanisms.

-Enable cross-channel continuity, ensuring that a conversation started via chat can continue via voice or email while maintaining memory and context.
+4. Enable cross-channel continuity — ensuring that a conversation started via chat can continue via voice or email while maintaining memory and context.

 The Role of Operators is Changing